babelyx/en/home.md

-# Babely - Mint Infinite Possibilites
+# Babely - Mint Your Creation for Your Everlasting Gains

 What kind of magical performance will occur when the sparks of creativity meet Web3?
 Today, we would like to introduce a new concept product to everyone - Babely, The Babel Library.